cairnswm/gapi/README.md

 # Future

+Once I got the basic library working I identified the following additional functionalities to add:
-1. Allow calls to load child objects as Collections within the JSON
+1. _Allow calls to load child objects as Collections within the JSON (TODO)_
 2. Consider modifying POST to update records as well if id is sent in the path (Done)
+2. Consider modifying DELETE to update bulk delete if a search collection is included (and no ID is sent) (Done)
-3. Records can be Deleted based on a serch collection being sent instead of an id (See Post for a seach collection format) (Done)
+3. Records can be Deleted based on a search collection being sent instead of an id (See below for a seach collection format) (Done)
+4. _Bulk insert using a collection of records as part of POST (TODO)_
+5. _Bulk update using seach collection (TODO)_
+6. _Manage security using an Auth library and tokens (TODO)_
+7. _Create an array of fields that may be used in a search collection, eg so only indexed fields can be searched (TODO)_

+# Known issues

+The documentation option is not valid anymore due to options being added to manage CORS.
+Will be moved to new functionality, possibly called if a get is made to an imaginary table called swagger (TODO)

 # Installation